blackbird-agency/magento-2-category-empty-button/Readme.md

 [![License: MIT](https://img.shields.io/github/license/blackbird-agency/magento-2-category-empty-button.svg?style=flat-square)](./LICENSE)

 This module allows you to remove all the products from a category with a simple button.
-The free source is available at the [github repository](https://github.com/blackbird-agency/magento-2-category-empty-button).
+The free source is available at the [GitHub repository](https://github.com/blackbird-agency/magento-2-category-empty-button).

 ![Illustration](illustration.png)